The Torrents (Australian Plays)

 "The Torrents" is a 1969 Australian TV play based on the stage play by Oriel Gray.
 It was filmed as part of the ABC anthology drama series Australian Plays.
 It was the second Gray play adapted by the ABC, after Burst of Summer.
+It aired on 10 December 1969 in Sydney and Melbourne.

 Australian TV drama was relatively rare at the time.